 We spent nearly a decade as missionaries in Italy.
 One day while there, I sat talking with a woman from Florence.
 A former believer, Piera had drifted away from the community of faith.
-In an attempt at exuding a sophisticated air, she said to me, "When I was young, I was really active in the Nazarene youth group.
+In an attempt to exude a sophisticated air, she said to me, "When I was young, I was really active in the Nazarene youth group.
 But I'm beyond all that now."

 Occasionally I hear an echo of Piera in what Southern Nazarene University students do and say.
 Some arrive on campus, fresh out of active involvement in a church body, but by graduation time four years later they, like Piera, feel they have moved "beyond all that."

-To be sure, those outside the Kingdom do view committed Believers as unsophisticated and backward.
+To be sure, those outside the Kingdom of God do sometimes view committed Believers as unsophisticated and backward.
 Unfortunately, we've sometimes encouraged that perception by talking about the dangers of "trying to keep up with the world."

 Though my Italian friend Piera didn't think so, very satisfying rewards do come to those whose lives display Beatitude characteristics.
 In ways that we still don't fully understand, Scripture talks about us not only being in Christ's Kingdom but also of reigning with Him.
 Tragically, humanity lost that privilege when Adam and Eve sought to rule in their own way.
 Thus, in the Garden of Eden, human beings fell, rather than rising as my friend Piera wants to believe.

 How well do our lives display the Kingdom characteristics of meekness, humility, mercy, peacemaking and the longing to be filled with righteousness and holiness?
-Are our lives as SNU faculty, staff and students truly lived in a beatitude lifestyle?
+Do we, as SNU faculty, staff, and students truly live beatitude lifestyles?
 The whole package -- which includes that part about holiness -- is important.
-Occasionally I run on to people who say they want to "do justice and love kindness" as Micah says.
-Some of them see that as a strictly human initiative.
+Occasionally, I run into people who say they want to "do justice and love kindness" as Micah says.
+Unfortunately, they see that as a strictly human initiative.
 They forget that the next few words from Micah is the call to "walk humbly with your God" (Micah 6:8).
 The path to truly doing justice and to loving kindness involves walking humbly with God.